Tuotilo

-Tuotilo (died 27 April 915) was a Frankish monk at the Abbey of Saint Gall.
+Tuotilo or Tutilo OSB (died 915) was a Frankish monk at the Benedictine Abbey of Saint Gall.
 He was a composer, and according to Ekkehard IV a century later, also a poet, musician, painter and sculptor.
 Various trope melodies can be assigned to Tuotilo, but works of other mediums are attributed with less certainty.
 He was a student of Iso of St. Gallen and friends with the fellow monk Notker the Stammerer.

 Life and career

 Born in Alemannic Germany, he is said to have been a large and powerfully built man, and an excellent boxer.
 Always cheerful and in excellent spirits, he was a general favorite.
 He received his education at St. Gall's, from Iso of St. Gallen and the Irishman Moengall, teachers in the monastic school.
 He was the friend of Notker of St. Gall, with whom he studied music under Moengal.
 Educated at the Abbey of St. Gall, he remained to become a monk there.

 Tuotilo was a composer, poet, musician, painter and sculptor.

 According to the British librarian John W Bradley, Tuotilo was said to be "a good speaker, had a fine musical voice, was a capital carver in wood, and an accomplished illuminator.
 Like most of the earlier monks of St. Gall, he was a clever musician, equally skillful with the trumpet and the harp.
 Besides being teacher of music in the upper school to the sons of the nobility, he was a classical tutor and could preach both in Latin and Greek.
 His chief accomplishments, however, were music and painting, and on these his reputation mainly rests.
 He was much in request and by the permission of his abbot travelled to distant places.
 One of his celebrated sculptures was the image of the Blessed Virgin for the cathedral at Metz.
 In addition, he was a mathematician and astronomer, and constructed an astrolabe or orrery, which showed the courses of the planets".